limbernie/limbernie.github.io/_posts/2018-05-20-geminiinc-walkthrough.md

 <!--more-->

 ### Background
-**Gemini Inc** has contacted you to perform a penetration testing on one of their internal systems.
-This system has a web application meant for employees to export their profile to a PDF.
-Identify any vulnerabilities possible with the goal of complete system compromise with `root` privilege.
-To show the level of access obtained, please provide the content of `flag.txt` located in the `root` directory as proof.
+**Gemini Inc** contacted you to perform a penetration testing on one of their internal servers.
+The server has a web application for employees to export their profile to a PDF.
+Identify any possible vulnerabilities with the goal of complete server compromise with `root` privilege.
+Provide the content of `flag.txt` located in the `root` directory as proof.

 ### Information Gathering